SESYNC-ci/basic-git-lesson/docs/_slides/intro.md

 ## Centralized Workflow
 {: style="color: #FFFFFF; font-weight: 500;"}

-One strategy for distributed work among a team of scientists&mdash;the centralized workflow&mdash;dominates collaborative research.
-There is a central hub that stores all the project files.
+The hub stores all the project files.
-A number of researchers are spokes around that hub and work independently on private copies of the project.
+The spokes are researchers, who work independently on personal copies of the entire project.
-The integrety of the project is maintained by rules, enforced by the hub, for synchronizing between hub and spokes.
+The integrety of the project is maintained by rules, enforced by the hub, for synchronizing the hub and spoke copies.
 {:.on-white}